ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R291]**
 Data Orchestration utilized in a BPI MUST implement transaction boundaries.

-*This means that a single user's action can trigger atomic updates.*
+*This means that a single BPI Subject's action can trigger atomic updates.*

 [[R291]](#r291) Testability: Data Orchestration solutions with transaction boundaries typically utilize topic-driven publish/subscribe messaging models.
 An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.